It's never too early, in our opinion, to adorn your home with sparkling outdoor Christmas light ideas.

 We love this JOY outdoor Christmas light, it's a simple way to spread festive warmth to neighbors and passersby.

 How should I use Christmas outdoor lights in my yard?

-Always start with a theme,' suggests Andra DelMonico and I'm the Lead Interior Designer for Trendey.
+Always start with a theme,' suggests Andra DelMonico and Lead Interior Designer for Trendey.
 'This helps you stay on track with your decorating.
 Common themes are a winter wonderland, country Christmas, Santa’s workshop, or religious.
 Add lights, accent bows and a touch of personality.'

 Your Christmas lights should complement your theme in color, size and design – think clear white LED lights for a winter wonderland theme, and warm festoon or cage lights for farmhouse Christmas decor ideas.

 Start closest to the house, then extend your lighting further into the yard.
 You may want to light your gate and drive to welcome visitors, or create an outdoor area in your backyard.